 He published books with MER.
 Paper Kunsthalle (2015), Jap Sam Books (2020) and others.

 David Bergé has been invited to artist in residence programs around the world, such as the Cape Cod Modern House Trust in Wellfleet, USA; Beta-Local in San Juan, Puerto Rico; geoAIR in Tbilisi; Haus der Kulturen der Welt in Berlin (curator: Andre Lepecki) and the Saari Residence of the Kone Foundation in Finland.

 Since 2009, Bergé has been teaching and mentoring at a number of different institutions, including Srishti School of Art, Design and Technology in Bangalore (IN); Beckett University in Leeds (UK), the Architectural Association in London (UK), Ghent University (BE); UdK, University of the Arts in Berlin; LUCA school of the Arts, Brussels, and many others.

 Bergé has also produced set designs in the form of projections for artists Trajal Harrell and Marc Vanrunxt of which results were presented at Kaaitheater, Brussels (2009), MoMA, New York (2013) and The Barbican, London (2017).

-David Bergé currently lives in Athens and Brussels where his work has received support from government funding bodies.
-He holds an MA from the Dutch Art Institute (2017) and an MFA from LUCA Brussels (2005).
+David Bergé currently lives in Athens and holds an MA from the Dutch Art Institute (2017) and an MFA from LUCA Brussels (2005).
 His work is being supported by the organization Platform 0090.